Dutch-Bangla Bank

 Dutch-Bangla Bank PLC. (ডাচ্-বাংলা ব্যাংক পিএলসি.), one of the private commercial banks of Bangladesh, started its operation in Bangladesh as the first European joint venture bank.
-The bank was an effort by local shareholders spearheaded by Mr. M Sahabuddin Ahmed (Founder Chairman) and the Dutch financial company FMO.
+The bank was an effort by local shareholders spearheaded by Mr. M. Sahabuddin Ahmed (Founder Chairman) and the Nederlandse Financierings-Maatschappij voor Ontwikkelingslanden N.V.(FMO), the Netherlands Development Finance Company.

 History

-Dutch-Bangla Bank PLC was established under the Bank Companies Act 1991 and incorporated as a public limited company under the Companies Act 1994 in Bangladesh in June 1996.
-It was a Dutch-Bangladesh joint venture and first Bangladeshi-European joint venture of bank in Bangladesh.
+Dutch-Bangla Bank PLC was established under the Bank Company Act 1991 and incorporated as a public limited company under the Companies Act 1994 in Bangladesh in June 1996.
+It was the first European-Bangladeshi joint venture bank in Bangladesh, established through a partnership between a Netherlands-based company and a Bangladeshi individual.
 DBBL commenced formal operation from June 3, 1996.
 The Bank is listed with the Dhaka Stock Exchange Limited and Chittagong Stock Exchange Limited.

-In November 2007, Md Yeasin Ali was reappointed managing director of Dutch-Bangla Bank Limited.

-Robbers in Gazipur stole 12 million BDT from an ATM of Dutch-Bangla Bank.
-Abul Kashem Md Shirin was appointed managing director of Dutch-Bangla Bank replacing KS Tabrez in November 2016.

-In June 2019, a group of foreign hackers stole 1.6 million BDT from ATMs of Dutch-Bangla Bank in Dhaka.
-In June, it emerged that the bank lost 3 million USD to cyberattacks which also targeted NCC Bank Limited, and Prime Bank Limited.
-In July, Abedur Rashid Khan, a director of Dutch-Bangla Bank Limited, transferred his shares of bank to Horizon Associates.
-The Netherlands Development Finance Company sold their entire stake in Dutch-Bangla Bank in November 2019.

-Detective Branch arrested four people, including an IT personnel of Dutch-Bangla Bank Limited, for embezzling 25.7 million BDT from the bank in June 2021.

-In 2022, Dutch-Bangla Bank was one of nine banks that held 60% of the excess liquidity in the Bangladeshi market.

-In March 2023, 112.5 million BDT from a transport van of the bank in Uttara Model Town.
-An agent banker of Dutch-Bangla disappeared from Kishoreganj District with 200 million BDT in clients money.
+In 2002, Dutch-Bangla Bank PLC established the Electronic Banking Division to accelerate banking automation and introduce modern electronic banking services in Bangladesh.

+In 2003, The bank completed full banking automation, becoming the first fully automated bank in Bangladesh and introducing electronic banking and plastic card services to the mass market.

+In 2004, The bank introduced real-time online “Any Branch Banking”, enabling customers to conduct transactions from any branch nationwide.
+It also expanded digital infrastructure by launching Internet Banking, establishing a centralized Data Center, and introducing Debit Cards, ATM services, and POS terminals, which significantly expanded electronic payment facilities in Bangladesh.

+In 2007, The bank expanded its card portfolio by launching Credit Card services, further strengthening electronic payment solutions.

+In 2008, Fast Track self-service banking centers were introduced to provide customers with 24/7 automated banking facilities through integrated ATM and self-service kiosks.